Policy Number: 3070

 3. The students’ use of privately-owned electronic devices to bully or harass other students or employees and result in disruption at school or school-sponsored activities may justify administrative penalties, including expulsion from school and notification to law enforcement.

-4. If students intentionally use or respond to electronic devices during instructional time, without teacher permission, the electronic device may be confiscated for the remainder of the period and the student may be marked for behavioral detention.
+4. If students use or respond to electronic devices during instructional time, the electronic device will be confiscated.

 1. Students bring electronic devices on school property or to school activities at their own risk.
 The school is not responsible for lost, stolen or damaged electronic equipment.